 Grout on a tile floor never seems to stay clean for long.
 It gradually changes from its initial white color to a greyish hue.
 This is because it’s porous, so it absorbs moisture and becomes discolored as a result.

-Because it tends to look grubby, it’s necessary to clean it on a semi-regular basis.
+Because it tends to look grubby, it’s necessary to clean it semi-regularly.

 What Will You Need to Clean the Grout?